 IAIA's Learning Lab provides free individual and small-group tutoring on a drop-in and appointment basis for current IAIA students.
-Occasionally, the Lab also offers workshops on MLA format and other aspects of writing research papers.
+The Lab also offers workshops on MLA format and other topics.
 Learning Specialists (tutors) are available to assist you in writing essay assignments, in research methods and papers (finding and using sources, MLA citation format of sources, creating MLA Works Cited pages), in study skills, and/or in math.
 Typically Writing Specialists work with students writing papers for English, Art History, Indigenous Studies, Museum Studies, Creative Writing, and First Year Seminar courses.
 However, even Studio Arts students creating Artist Statements and especially students working on scholarship essays can benefit from working with a Writing Specialist.
-Math Specialists assist students enrolled in any Math course offered at IAIA.
+Math Specialists assist students enrolled in any Math course offered at

+IAIA.
 Students are allowed a maximum of two hours a day of appointment tutoring per course if tutors are available.
-Tutoring is not available for all courses and tutoring times are limited.
+The Learning Lab hours are posted in the Lab and on Blackboard.